 Most of us know that jogging is hard on the knees and lower joints (for starters).
 This is especially important to remember if you want to stay active at every age.
 Too much standing and walking can contribute to heel spurs and other issues.
 Also try to avoid sit-ups.
 Harvard Medical School says that, for a harder core, we should skip sit-ups and crunches, which can harm your back.
 Stick to the plank.

-Check out exercises to avoid, which includes crunches (yeah!), upright rows, and even the seated hip-abductor machine.
+Check out other exercises to avoid, which includes crunches (yeah!), upright rows, and even the seated hip-abductor machine.
 These trainer favorites are not always as good for us as we like to believe.

 Expensive sports injuries